 Cllr Roache introduced Kate Tait and David Onions, representatives of the Cameron Homes development in the village, who were present to answer questions from the public and Parish Councillors about the planning application that would be discussed later in the meeting.
 He also said that as this item on the agenda was likely to take some time to cover he would be changing the order of the agenda to allow any members of the public present who have questions but might need to get home, could leave earlier.
 With this in mind, Cllr Roache asked if anyone present wished to raise any points other than those concerning the Cameron Homes Development during the Public Forum.

-No apologies received
+James Bardy - Absent

 147. DECLARATION OF INTERESTS